bibliodatos/bibliodatos/capstone/insights.md

 ### Key Insights

-Not all local car markets in Oregon are created equal.  **Deschutes** and Lane counties stand out.
-There is wide disparity between locations.
+There is wide disparity in car markets in Oregon.  **Deschutes** and Lane counties stand out.
 A data driven approach to choosing a target test market is essential.

 * Factors:
   - Population and car registration **growth** - [2% to 17%](growth_table.html)